trimurti-devs/hackathon-jadavpur/README.md

+Requirements
+Make sure to install the following Python packages:

+       pip install torch torchvision scikit-learn pillow Or use the provided requirements.txt:

+      torch>=1.9.0
+      torchvision>=0.10.0
+      scikit-learn
+      pillow

   **GENDER CLASSIFICATION**

 The **Gender Classification** project relies on image-based data to automatically classify the gender of a person by adopting a deep learning paradigm.
 The system is trained on Image Dataset 1, comprising two classes: